Lemiossa/Bitix/README.md

 # Bitix

+BitixOS is a 16-bit operating system written in C and assembly

+# About

 Hi, how are you?
 I hope so.
 My name is Matheus Leme, and... if you're here...
 Congratulations, you've just found the project of an unemployed teenager.